Blood Bank QBank

 Category: Bloodbank

-36. What is the component of choice for transfusion for a patient with a hemoglobin of 6g/dl?
+65. What is the component of choice for transfusion for a patient with Hemophilia A disorder.

 Physical exam Requirements Physical exam Requirements